Abir-Tx/ffmpeg-coder/README.md

 cd ffmpeg-coder
 ```
 ## Using Make
+- **Linux**

-- Now if you are in linux & have build-essentian installed then just run -
+Now if you are in linux & have build-essentian installed then just run -
 ```bash
 make dir
 make build